artemis-analytics/artemis/docs/cdr.md

 3. Execution of complex business processes on record batches to transform data.
 4. Incorporate data quality and fitness-for-use tools as part of the data production process.

+The document is organized as follows:
+* General requirements for data processing of administrative data (or any non-survey large datasets).
-The document is organized as follows: description of general requirements for data processing, description of the Apache Arrow data format and development roadmap, overview of the Artemis framework and detailed description of the various components of the framework, followed by a discussion of various computing models (cloud, HPC, multiprocessing).
+* Description of the Apache Arrow data format and development roadmap.
+* Overview of the Artemis framework and detailed description of the various framework components.
+* Summary

+The appendix includes more detailed information and related topics that will need for research and development for defining computing and infrastructure requirements Such topics include different various computing models (cloud, HPC, multiprocessing), different storage mechanisms (disrtibuted, local, cloud object storage), as well as communication protocols for data management on large federated networks.
 Throughout the document we refer to current and planned developments in Apache Arrow as well as contributions to Apache Arrow that may be incorporated into Artemis.